This four-point interview prep checklist has been put together by our awesome Careers Team to help you nail that all-important job interview.

 If it’s a video, skype or phone interview, make sure you are in a quiet location that has a good connection.
 For video or skype, make sure that your surroundings and the clothes you are wearing look professional.

-For more tips on virtual interviewing and assessment centres, check out our Masterclass on the GradFest2020 site.
+For more tips on virtual interviewing and assessment centres, check out our Career Resources on the GradFest2021 site.

 2.Do your research